junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "I found her just outside the war zone, dying," the angel says plainly, as if this can explain all those stabs and holes that are very likely not only on the clothes, but also could have been all the way through her young body, gutting her open, blasting her apart.
 But she looks okay now.
 Her chest rises and falls slightly, breathing normally.
 Jimmy thinks if he leans closer, listens harder, he can hear the young heart of her daughter's beat steadily inside her chest.

 "You saved her," Jimmy murmurs quietly.
 Conflicted.
-More conflicted than he ever was about this angel. *Is there a slightest chance that he actually cared for him, for his family?* He can never understand him.
+More conflicted than he ever was about this angel. *Is there the slightest chance that he actually cared for him, for his family?* He can never understand him.

 Castiel barely shrugs.
 "I needed a vessel," he says flatly, breaking Jimmy's hope.
 "And her body works.
 It's in your blood, as well as hers.
 I told you before, the first time we talked."